goto-eof/europea-library-server/README.md

 # Introduction

 Because I have many e-books, one day, I get up and said "Why not create a web application that allows to index, catalogue, search and provide e-book information?".
-In this way was born Europea Library.
+In this way was born Europea Library :)

 # What is Europea Library (server)